botandrose/chop/README.md

 Given "the following stories exist:" do |table|
   table.create! factory_girl: "conversation_table/story" do
     belongs_to :industry, ConversationTable::Industry

     rename :image => :image_file
     file :image_file

+    # The previous two lines can also be expressed as:
+    file :image => :image_file
   end
 end